Learn how to treat a toothache at home

 A toothache is a pain that normally attacks the area around the teeth and jaws.
 Dental decay, an infection, loose or broken fillings, or receding gums may be the cause.
-If the pain lasts for more than 1 or 2 days, it is best to see a dentist immediately to be treated.
+If the pain lasts for more than 1 or 2 days, it is best to visit our Dental Office immediately to be treated.

 Until then, the following simple remedies made with ingredients generally available at home can provide temporary relief from discomfort.

 1. Cold compress or ice pack